ZephyraCold/AI-project/README.md

 * problem of cheating on tests
 * saves time for both making and grading tests
-* ecological perspective - no more printing, all the solved tests wil be saved at individual students account
+* ecological perspective - no more printing, all the solved tests will be saved in the individual student's account
-* students will have the oportunity to practise and prepare for the exam
+* students will have the opportunity to practise and prepare for the exam

-Problem of cheating is very common among the students, this way all of them will have diffrent problems to solve so at least they want copy answers from one another.
-Making tests is also extremly time consuming for the teacher and this way the could have more time for lesson planing.
+Problem of cheating is very common among the students, this way all of them will have different problems to solve so at least they want copy answers from one another.
+Making tests are also extremely time consuming for the teacher and this way the could have more time for lesson planning.
-My personal motivation is that I'm also a theacher and its very challenging to test students knowledge online during the pandemic.
-My topic is intresting because children and their education is one of the most important challenge in the world
+My personal motivation is that I'm also a teacher and it's very challenging to test students' knowledge online during the pandemic.
+My topic is interesting because children and their education are one of the most important challenges in the world

 ## How is it used?

-The teacher and students will make their accounts (student and techer account).
-The techer will then add her students inside the group and select date and time of the test, field that will be tested (for example - Physics -> Dynamics -> Work, energy and power -> choose students or group -> generate random tests), difficulty and time.
-This software would be great for online classes but also for the use inside a class.
+The teacher and students will make their accounts (student and teacher account).
+The teacher will then add her students inside the group and select the date and time of the test, field that will be tested (for example - Physics -> Dynamics -> Work, energy and power -> choose students or group -> generate random tests), difficulty and time.
+This software would be great for online classes, but also for the use inside a class.